eclipse/kuksa.val/doc/KUKSA.val_data_broker/authorization.md

 Allow reading & providing all entries matching `"Vehicle.Body.Windshield.*.Wiping.*"`.

-Scope `"read:Vehicle.Body.Windshield.*.Wiping.* provide:Vehicle.Body.Windshield.*.Wiping.*"` will be converted to the following claims in the JWT:
+Scope `"read:Vehicle.Body.Windshield.*.Wiping.* provide:Vehicle.Body.Windshield.*.Wiping.*"` will
+be converted to the following claims in the JWT:
 ```
 {
     ...
+    "vss": {
-    "provide_signals": [
+        "provide": [
             "Vehicle.Body.Windshield.*.Wiping.*"
         ]
     }
+}
 ```

 ### Alternative B

 An alternative design where a combination of "actions" and "paths" are combined into a "rule".
+The rules are placed in one of two lists based on whether they should allow or deny matches.

 The basic claims are `allow` and `deny` which can be placed under the root claim `vss`.

 | Claim   | Description                                                          |